Michal Kašpárek

 mileurista

-(Spain) someone who having an income barely close to 1,000 euros a month, and generally is considered below its professional expectations ¶ From mil + euros + -ista.
-Term coined by Carolina Alguacil in a letter to the editor of the newspaper El País on 21 August 2005 with “Yo soy mileurista” (I am mileurista). (en.wiktionary.org)
+(Spain) Only achieving an income of around 1,000 euros a month, despite having attended higher education. ¶ From mil + euros + -ista.
+Term coined by Carolina Alguacil in a letter to the editor of the newspaper El País on 21 August 2005 with "Yo soy mileurista" (I am mileurista). (en.wiktionary.org)

 mondegreen